 This is the Dwarf, a crowdfunded project by a German company called MOD Devices.
 It feels solidly built and has a reasonably simple user interface; but whether it can really compete with the big beasts in this hotly contested field is another matter.

-As a stompbox, the Dwarf is slimmer than its peers.
+As a stompbox, the Dwarf is more compact than many of its peers.
 And once we link it to a PC or Mac via the included USB cable, it offers the kind of deep-level control we’re used to seeing in apps like AmpliTube and ReValver, with little pedals and amps that you drag around the screen and connect via virtual cables.

 Now, this isn’t a million miles away from Line 6’s approach to melding the real and onscreen worlds with its Helix processors and Helix Native software; but MOD’s desktop interface is a browser page hosted by the device itself, rather than a plugin.
 This means your computer monitor effectively becomes an external screen for the Dwarf, so any changes you make are instantly applied to the unit.